rennovus/serviceautomount/README.md

 3. Configure your OAuth Client > Desktop App
 4. Create

-Rename the file to `credentials.json` and place it in the `sbxn-serviceautomount` repository folder
+Rename the file to `credentials.json` and place it in the `serviceautomount` repository folder

 #### To Enable the below two APIs, `visit the link > select the Project > Enable`